-A few days are left to a watershed event that could reshuffle cards within Italian party politics.
-Matteo Renzi’s outliving seems to be depending on the confirmation of the constitutional amendments on a national referendum expected for the next 4 December.
-The question at stake is crucial.
-Not only the constitutional reform has been promoted by his Democratic Party-led government, but Mr. Renzi has been standing up in first person for the past three years, both seizing the spotlight and grabbing the main political debates.
-The resulting sense of open personalization would entail – in case of a failure, that is a NO-vote victory – if not an immediate resignation, just an attempt to go on after broad agreements with other main forces in Italian party politics, Silvio Berlusconi’s Forza Italia in primis, according to rumours.
+The question at stake is crucial because Mr. Renzi’s political future is directly tied to it.
+Not only was the constitutional reform promoted by his Democratic Party-led government, but Mr. Renzi has also been championing it personally for the past three years, both seizing the spotlight and dominating the main political debates.
+The resulting degree of personalization implies that, in the event of a failure—that is, a "No" vote victory—he would be forced to resign immediately, or, at best, attempt to continue only after securing broad agreements with other major forces in Italian party politics, Silvio Berlusconi’s Forza Italia being the primary target, according to current rumors.

-The reform focuses on the second part of the Italian Republican constitution, the one setting the balance of power institutions.
-It posits a redefinition of the respective powers between central authority of the state and the regions’ peripheral one, by reducing the number of competing matters.
-The goal is to overhaul the huge conflicts regarding the allocation of powers that have been affecting the Italian legal and political system over the past decades, especially after the V Title reform of 2001.
-At the same time, it purports to sink the so-called «perfect bicameralism» by transforming the Senate into a proper second (upper) chamber, in line with all the other known parliamentary democracies.
+The reform focuses on the second part of the Italian Republican Constitution, the one establishing the balance of institutional power.
+It proposes a redefinition of the respective powers between the central authority of the state and the peripheral power of the regions by reducing the number of competing jurisdictions.
+The goal is to resolve the significant conflicts regarding the allocation of powers that have plagued the Italian legal and political system over the past decades, especially since the 2001 Title V reform.
+Concurrently, the reform seeks to abolish "perfect bicameralism" by transforming the Senate into a true upper house, consistent with other established parliamentary democracies.

-Personalization of voting behaviour by Mr. Renzi has been one of the head traits of the referendum campaign.
-From some time on, he decided to link his own political destiny to the outcome of the next referendum.
-However, in doing so he made a mistake, by his later implicit admission.
-On the contrary, if he had not personalized the vote, all his political rivals would have done it.
-The opposition front encompasses the most different political forces ranging from the extreme right to the extreme left.
-It spans Matteo Salvini’s Northern League, Mr. Berlusconi’s Forza Italia and Beppe Grillo’s 5 Star Movement, as well as some former Democratic Party members and other tiny groups to his left.
-Nevertheless, catching a glimpse to survey data, it seems that, among all of them, Mr. Grillo will probably be Mr. Renzi’s main nemesis in the near future.
+The personalization of voting behavior by Mr. Renzi has been a chief characteristic of the referendum campaign.
+For some time, he decided to link his own political destiny to the outcome of the upcoming referendum.
+However, in doing so, he made a mistake, as he later implicitly conceded.
+Conversely, had he not personalized the vote, all his political rivals surely would have.
+The opposition front encompasses a wide range of political forces, stretching from the extreme right to the extreme left.
+It includes Matteo Salvini’s Northern League, Mr. Berlusconi’s Forza Italia, and Beppe Grillo’s 5 Star Movement, as well as some former Democratic Party members and other smaller groups on his left.
+Nevertheless, taking a look at survey data, it appears that, among all these forces, Mr. Grillo will likely be Mr. Renzi’s main nemesis in the near future.

-Prominent economic-focused and financial newspapers such as the WSJ and the FT have been endorsing Mr. Renzi’s constitutional reform so far, and warned that a negative outcome would make foreign investors much less inclined to invest in the Italian economic system.
-Markets would be given bad signals as well.
-All considered, through a No-vote success, Italy would prove its own intrinsic handicap to adopt all the necessary reforms to overcome decades of political and economic crisis.
-Moreover, beyond catastrophic scenarios regarding its economic performances, what further troubles some analysts are the political effects a No-vote would bring about.
-As the core interest of Mr. Renzi’s political antagonists will be outliving what the WSJ has dubbed a «constitutional reckoning», Mr. Berlusconi could be tempted by the idea of supporting a short-living broad coalition of political forces established on a conventio ad excludendum basis: an agreement on the electoral law to keep the 5 Star Movement out of the running.
-The point of contention would be a revision to the majority bonus that gives the winning party-list a wide majority of seats in the Parliament.
-If this scenario materializes, we would witness a period of less that one year and a half in which nothing but a new electoral campaign would start.
+Prominent economic and financial newspapers such as the Wall Street Journal (WSJ) and the Financial Times (FT) have been endorsing Mr. Renzi’s constitutional reform, and have warned that a negative outcome would make foreign investors significantly less inclined to invest in the Italian economy.
+Markets would receive similarly negative signals.
+All things considered, a "No" vote success would prove Italy’s inherent handicap in adopting the necessary reforms to overcome decades of political and economic crisis.
+Moreover, beyond the catastrophic scenarios regarding Italy’s economic performance, what further troubles some analysts are the political ripple effects a "No" vote would bring about.
+Since the core interest of Mr. Renzi’s political antagonists will be to survive what the WSJ has dubbed a "constitutional reckoning".
+Mr. Berlusconi could be tempted to support a short-lived, broad coalition based on a conventio ad excludendum: an agreement on the electoral law designed to keep the Five Star Movement (M5S) out of power.
+The main point of contention would be a revision to the majority bonus that currently grants the winning party list a wide majority of seats in Parliament.
+If this scenario materializes, we would witness a period of less than eighteen months before a new electoral campaign begins.

-Nevertheless, as mentioned above, the umpteenth political stagnation phase could most likely strengthen Mr. Grillo’s political party.
-Not only its own constituency would significantly entrench, but it could lure many citizens, by now sick and tired of political inefficiency.
-5 Star Movement MPs would probably push on anti-establishment rhetoric and stress the evidence of a political plot aimed at making them lame.
-The 5 Star Movement is a by-product, if not the essence itself, of the present time.
-An era which distinguishes itself by a collapse in voting turnout and a crisis of traditional political parties.
-As number of party members plummeted through the past decades, traditional parties have been increasingly perceived as colluded with the state institutions, exploiting its resources, according with Richard Katz and Peter Mair’s successful formula of «cartel party».
-It is no doubt true that if the forthcoming political battlefield is this, the 5 Star Movement would probably gain the upper hand on the occasion of the next general elections.
+Nevertheless, as previously mentioned, this latest phase of political stagnation would most likely strengthen Mr. Grillo’s political party.
+Not only would its core constituency significantly solidify, but it could also lure many citizens who are now sick and tired of political inefficiency.
+The M5S MPs would likely lean on anti-establishment rhetoric, emphasizing evidence of a political plot designed to undermine them.
+The M5S is a byproduct, if not the very essence, of the current political era—an era distinguished by a collapse in voter turnout and a crisis of traditional political parties.
+As the number of party members has plummeted over the past decades, traditional parties have been increasingly perceived as being colluded with state institutions and exploiting their resources, consistent with Richard Katz and Peter Mair's influential concept of the 'cartel party'.
+It is undoubtedly true that if this is the forthcoming political battlefield, the M5S would likely gain the upper hand in the next general elections.

 All in all, the issue at stake is clear.
-It must be acknowledged that Mr. Grillo’s virtue is having catalysed social anger, «encapsulated» it and avoided what, in times of political and economic crisis, could result in social chaos and disorder.
-To be optimistic, the 5 Star Movement could succeed in bringing large slices of the Italian society back from political indifference.
-But its main shortcoming is to have not been able to develop a clear political and economic agenda aimed at solving the serious problems that have been affecting the Italian political system as yet.
-Mr. Renzi’s challenge is therefore vital not just for him but for all of us.
-It is not merely about a constitutional reform that, if confirmed, will bring about both benefits and disadvantages to the legal and political system resulting in offsetting effects.
-Actually, it concerns the very destiny of the Italian political system.
-It deals with its ability to express a consensual, legitimate leadership, after decades of political weakness and/or consociationalism – the main cause for economic stagnation and impoverishment of the middle class.
-It has to do with its capacity to finally convey a message of stability.
+It must be acknowledged that Mr. Grillo’s major achievement is having catalyzed social anger, 'encapsulated' it, and thus prevented what, in times of political and economic crisis, could have resulted in social chaos and disorder.
+To be optimistic, the M5S might succeed in bringing large segments of Italian society back from political indifference.
+However, its main shortcoming is its inability to develop a clear political and economic agenda aimed at resolving the serious problems that continue to plague the Italian political system.
+Mr. Renzi’s challenge is therefore vital not just for him but for the entire nation.
+It is not merely about a constitutional reform that, if confirmed, will bring both benefits and disadvantages to the legal and political system, ultimately resulting in offsetting effects.
+Rather, it concerns the very destiny of the Italian political system.
+It speaks to its ability to express a consensual, legitimate leadership after decades of political weakness and/or consociationalism—the root causes of economic stagnation and the impoverishment of the middle class.
+Ultimately, the challenge has to do with the system's capacity to finally convey a message of stability.

 Nessun commento: